NOTE: This page will be kept updated as developments occur.

-Curbside pickup: Books and other library items will be packed and placed on the new pickup shelf in the foyer.
+Foyer pickup: If you prefer, books and other library items will be packed and placed on the pickup shelf in the foyer.
 If you prefer not to enter the foyer, call ahead or ring the doorbell to the right of the book return, and a library staff member will bring your items outside for you.
 You can request items for pickup by phone, email, or use our online request form.
 Library staff is happy to pick items for you, too.
 Here’s a link to a list of our newest items.

 Document services: For copying, faxing, scanning, printing, please come in to the library, where a staff member will assist you.
 If you prefer not to enter, please ring the doorbell to the right of the book return, or call ahead to make arrangements for outside drop-off/pickup.

-Programs: As of December 14, 2020, programs are once again being held remotely.
+Programs: Most programs are being held remotely, and some, like storytime, music, or book groups, meet outside.
 If you cannot access Zoom at home, and the library building is open during a program, you may ask to use a library computer to attend.
 One-on-one tech assistance for using Zoom is available by appointment.

-Outdoor spaces: Our outdoor spaces, front and back, will remain available for wifi and other use as long as weather permits.
+Outdoor spaces: Our outdoor spaces, front and back, remain available for wireless internet and other use.
+Please respect our neighbors who generously share this space with us.

 On April 27, 2020, Library Trustees adopted a Pandemic Policy.